asaryasv/PhoneBook/README.md

             address:'address',
             contactnumbers:[{number:'12'},{number:'34"}]
             }
-    Note: add x-access-toke : token from the login response in headers
+    Note: add x-access-toke : token from the login response in headers & all parameters in payload are required parameters

    6)Get Contacts of Logged in user